cybertec-postgresql/pgwatch/docs/components.md

 ## The Web UI

-The second homebrewn component of the pgwatch3 solution is an optional and relatively simple Web UI for administering details of the monitoring configuration like which databases should be monitored, with which metrics and intervals.
+The second homebrewn component of the pgwatch solution is an optional and relatively simple Web UI for administering details of the monitoring configuration like which databases should be monitored, with which metrics and intervals.
 Besides that there are some basic overview tables